will-jansen/designatedCarers/docs/FAVICON_SETUP.md

 ## Important Notes

-- All favicon files must be in the root directory of your website
+- All favicon files are now organized in the `assets/favicons/` directory
-- The files are already referenced in your HTML files
+- The files are already referenced in your HTML files with the correct paths
 - The web manifest (site.webmanifest) is already configured
 - Your brand color (#20ce88) is set as the theme color